Getting started with ecoClassify

 The contents of your newly opened library are now displayed in the Library Explorer.
 The library stores information on three levels: the library, the project, and the scenarios.

 Most model inputs in SyncroSim Studio are organized into scenarios, where each scenario consists of a suite of properties, one for each of the model’s required inputs.
-Because you downloaded and opened a complete ecoClassify library, your library already contains two demonstration scenarios with pre-configured model inputs and outputs.
-For the purpose of this tutorial’ we’ll focus on the Snow Classifer [Random Forest] scenario.
+Because you downloaded and opened a complete ecoClassify library, your library already contains three demonstration scenarios with pre-configured model inputs and outputs.
+In this tutorial’ we’ll work through the Snow Cover - Training, Snow Cover - Predicting, and Snow Cover - Post-Processing scenarios, demonstrating each of the three steps in the ecoClassify pipeline.

 To view the details of the scenario: